Hernia

 The risk of strangulation is greater with a femoral hernia than with an inguinal hernia.
 The risk is also greater with smaller hernias.
 In some areas, NHS funding for hernia repair is not automatically given and your GP or surgeon may need to apply for this.

 A small operation is recommended.
-Wearing a support (truss) was widely used in the past - it is less common now, but may still be appropriate if surgery is not wanted, or considered to be less safe due to other medical issues.
+Wearing a support (truss) was a method used in the past but is now not recommended.

 The operation is one of the most common operations performed by surgeons.
 The repair can usually be performed as a day case so that there is no need to stay overnight in hospital.
 A hernia can either be repaired under a local or a general anaesthetic.
 This will depend on the actual type of operation needed.